deadshotsb/hello-world-of-machine-learning/README.md

 Hello Everyone,

-This is Sombit, I am interested in coding and algorithms and know languages like C,C++,java,python.
+This is Sombit,I am interested in coding and algorithms and know languages like C,C++,java,python.
 Looking forward to contribute in Github.